enviodev/docs/docs/tutorial-indexing-fuel.md

 [↑↓ to move, enter to select, type to filter]
 ```

 Next, we have the new prompt for a blockchain ecosystem.
-Previously Envio supported only Evm, but now it's possible to choose between `Evm`, `Fuel` and other networks in the future:
+Previously Envio supported only EVM, but now it's possible to choose between `Evm`, `Fuel` and other networks in the future:

 ```bash
 ?
 Choose blockchain ecosystem